What can I say? Here we are again.

 Last but not least, try not to watch the news coverage with the kids around.
 They’re always listening, and hearing terms like, “death toll,” and “fatal disease” is going to increase their stress levels.
 It’s important to stay informed, but try do so after they’ve gone to bed.

 I look forward to getting back to a time when we can discuss less serious things with each other again, and look back at this time as one where we all came together (even while we’re so far apart) and made the best of a really bad situation.
-Until then, wash your hands, stay at home, and make the best of this quarantine.
+Until then, wash your hands, stay at home, and make the best of this lockdown.
 Who knows.
 We may end up remembering this time with some gratitude for the opportunity it’s given us to reconnect with our kids.

 I mean, not likely, but it’s possible.